What is a windfall tax and what does it mean for me?

 What has the government said so far?

-The government has so far resisted calls for a windfall tax, but has also declined to rule it out as a possibility.
+The government has so far resisted calls for a windfall tax, so Tursday announcement is a U-turn.

 BP, for example, has announced plans to invest up to £18 billion in Britain this decade, while Shell has also said it aims to invest up to £25 billion in the UK energy system.